zopefoundation/keas.kmi/README.txt

 To get started do::

-  $ python bootstrap.py # Must be Python 2.5 or higher
+  $ python bootstrap.py # Must be Python 2.7 or higher
-  $ ./bin/buildout     # Depends on successfull compilation of M2Crypto
+  $ ./bin/buildout     # Depends on successful compilation of M2Crypto
-  $ ./bin/runserver    # or ./bin/paster serve server.ini
+  $ ./bin/runserver    # or ./bin/gunicorn --paste server.ini

 The server will come up on port 8080.
 You can create a new key encrypting key using::